codepath/android_guides/Beginning-Android-Resources.md

 * [Programming Android Applications on Coursera](https://www.coursera.org/course/android) - Coursera online course from the University of Maryland.

 * [CodeLearn Android Tutorial](http://www.codelearn.org/android-tutorial) - Interesting interactive tutorial for learning Android step-by-step.
 Definitely worth a look as you build a twitter client step-by-step.

+* [Android UI Tutorial: Layouts and Animations](https://www.codementor.io/android/tutorial/android-ui-layouts-animations-mirror)a quick live coding of Android UI creations and shows how to use the different layouts, Views (TextView, ListView, ImageView, GridView, RecyclerView) and Motions (Property Animation, drawable Animation) by live coding.

 * [Common tasks](http://developer.android.com/guide/faq/commontasks.html) is a useful list from Google of typical things you can do in your app with links to explanations on how to do them.